shahwanafathima/E2EAutomationProject/README.md

 # E2EAutomationProject

-Instructions to run: \n
+Instructions to run:
-Clone the repository \n
+1. Clone the repository
-Run tests using command "mvn test" \n
+2. Run tests using command "mvn test"